 - hazard communications program

 Our diligence doesn’t end with our employees, however; we aim to ensure our subcontractors are safe at all times and our policy includes a subcontractor notice of an unsafe act or condition.

 Taking Action on Safety

-We employ two full-time operations managers who each have more than 15 years’ experience in construction site safety, who answer directly to our President Chuck Smith and Vice President Greg Boush.
+We employ three full-time operations managers who have more than 40 years’ experience in construction site safety, who answer directly to our President Chuck Smith and Vice President Greg Boush.

 We conduct extensive safety training annually for all ACG employees, which includes task-specific instruction.
 A highly-qualified, full-time safety manager makes regular on-site inspections, and all workers are required to participate in the daily “toolbox talks,” make use of protective clothing and equipment.

 All employees have a STOP WORK authority they can exercise if they believe a working situation is unsafe or they feel endangered at any time.
 We investigate any and all construction site safety incidents with the utmost caution and support our workers at all times.